Smith & Thell

 Smith & Thell are a pop/folk band based in Stockholm, Sweden.
-The duo, composed of Maria Smith (vocals, guitar) and Victor Thell (vocals, guitar, production), first met one another as young teenagers at a local music event in their hometown of Helsingborg in Southern Sweden.
+The duo, composed of Maria Jane Smith (vocals, guitar) and Victor Thell (vocals, guitar, production), first met one another as young teenagers at a local music event in their hometown of Helsingborg in Southern Sweden.

 Their debut album Soulprints was released in April 2017 via the Nordic indie label Playground Music.

-The follow up international hit single, "Forgive Me Friend", came in November 2018, and led the band to signing its first major label deal with the storied American label, Arista Records, a subsidiary of Sony Music Entertainment.
+The follow-up international hit single, "Forgive Me Friend", came in November 2018, and led the band to signing its first major label deal with the storied American label, Arista Records, a subsidiary of Sony Music Entertainment.
 Smith & Thell's sophomore album, "Pixie's Parasol" came via Arista Recordings in 2021, and featured the hits "Forgive Me Friend", "Hotel Walls", "Year of the Young", and "Goliath".
 The duo went on to perform on stages across the world with other artists, including The Head and the Heart, Young the Giant, and Fitz and The Tantrums.

-Smith & Thell have simultaneously established themselves as one of Sweden's most sought-after songwriters and producer duos.
-They won the 2020 Swedish Grammis award for Composer of the Year, and their writing credits for major label artists, including Jennifer Lopez, Ava Max, Martin Garrix, Rauw Alejandro, Gryffin, Alan Walker, Maejor, NOTD, and R3HAB, account for over 3 Billion global streams.
+Smith & Thell won the Internationalen Songwriting-Wettbewerbs (ISC) with their song "Goliath" in 2021.

 History

 In 2015, they released the song "Statue", which was performed on the SVT Moraeus in the same year.
 Also in 2015, the duo won the Denniz Pop Awards with Max Martin in the jury.
 In spring of 2016, they won Musexpo in Los Angeles in the category "New Emerging International Artist".
 The same year, influencer and music critic Bob Lefsetz placed "Statue" at number 16 on his list of the best songs of 2016 with the description, "An instant classic, you'll get this one immediately."
 The duo followed up "Statue" with the singles "Row" (2016), "February" (2017), and "Toast" (2017), before releasing their debut album Soulprints on May 12, 2017.

 The band's first major breakthrough came in November 2018, with their hit single "Forgive Me Friend".
 The song has since been streamed over 85 million times and earned Platinum (3x) status in Sweden and Gold status in Norway.
 The hit reached #1 on Pop Radio in Sweden and Poland, Top 25 on U.S. Alternative Radio, and Top 10 on U.S. Triple A Radio.
 Smith & Thell’s follow-up 2019 single, "Hotel Walls", quickly shot to #1 on Swedish Pop Radio and has been streamed over 50 million times.
 It is certified Platinum in Sweden and Gold in Norway.
 In 2020, Smith & Thell won a Swedish Grammis for Composers of the Year, and in 2021, they won a Rockbjörnen for Best Group 2021.

+In August 2024, the duo decided to take a break and pursue a solo career.